- Self-Directed IRAs

 The answer is always no.

 IRS regulations don’t allow transactions that are considered “self-dealing,” and they don’t allow your self-directed IRA to buy property from or sell property to any disqualified person, including yourself, certain family members, and others.

 Can your self-directed IRA purchase a vacation home for you to occasionally use?
 Can you rent office space for yourself in a building that your self-directed IRA owns?

 This real estate IRA rule is in place because the purpose of a Traditional or Roth IRA is to provide for your retirement at some future date.
 It’s not intended to benefit you (or any other disqualified person) today.
-If your IRA engages in a transaction that, in some way, benefits you or a disqualified person, this is considered an “indirect benefit”.
+If your IRA engages in a prohibited transaction (a transaction that, in some way, benefits you or a disqualified person), this is considered an “indirect benefit.”

 You and your IRA are two separate entities.
 As such the investment needs to be titled in the name of your IRA—not to you personally.
 All documents related to the investment must be titled correctly to avoid delays.

 The correct title for most real estate IRA investments is:

 “Equity Trust Company Custodian FBO (for benefit of) [Your Name] IRA”

 There are exceptions, such as if your IRA will not own the investment outright.